On the Visibility of Alternating +Achiral Knots: Appendix: Canonical decomposition of a projection

-The sign of a crossing point sitting on a band is defined according to Fig. 31.
+The (signed) weight of a crossing on a band is defined according to Fig. 29.

-{\it First hypothesis.} Crossing points sitting side by side along the same band have the same sign.
-In other words we assume that Reidemeister move of type II cannot be applied to reduce the number of crossing points along a band.
+{\it First hypothesis.} Crossings along the same band have the same sign.
+In other words we assume that a Reidemeister move of type II cannot be applied to reduce the number of crossings along a band.